Hakeemmidan/expo-iaps-playground/README.md

 # Buy Grapes
 A simple web/iOS/Android app that lets users signup, buy grapes, and view their pevious transactions.

+## Setup
+1. `yarn install`
+2. `yarn start`

+There are no tests/specs for now.
+This project was made just to understand/analyze the Expo in-app purchases workflow/experience.

 ## Tools used (and the use behind each):
 - Expo
   - For making a web/iOS/Android compatable app using React Native.